egrivel/vacationblog/README.md

  - Obtain all the NPM modules by running the command

-   `vacationblog> npm install`
+   `$ npm install`

  - Build the client-side part of the application by running the command

-   `vacationblog> npm run browserify`
+   `$ npm run browserify`

  - Create a MySQL database that will house the vacation blog.
 The following example creates a database named "blog":

    `mysql> CREATE DATABASE blog;`

- - Create a `vacationblog.ini` file that contains the connection details for the database.
-This file should be placed in a location where it can only be read by the web server, not by any other user on the system, since it contains the username and password for connecting to the database.
-The following example shows the format of the file:
+ - Create a `vacationblog.ini` file in the root of the vacationblog directory structure that contains the setup for the project.
+The `vacationblog.ini-default` can be used as a starting point.

+   Note: the `vacationblog.ini` file should be configured so that it can only be read by the web server, and cannot be accessed over the web.
+   The `.htaccess` file in the vacationblog project prevents access through the web on systems that are configured to check htaccess files.

+   Update the following four entries to match the database configuration:

         hostname = 'localhost'
         username = 'dbuser'
         password = 'secret'
         dbname = 'blog'

- - Update the file `site/database/database.php` to point to the location that was chosen for the `vacationblog.ini` file.
-This is the line that should be updated:
+   Note: the following source files need to be updated if the location of the `vacationblog.ini` file is changed:

-        $config = parse_ini_file('./vacationblog.ini');
+        site/database/database.php
+        unittest/common.php

  - Make the content of the `site/` folder accessible from the web server.
    This will be the on-line address of the vacation blog.